Sash-github-account/pandoc_resume/markdown/resume.md

 :   **Verilog/SystemVerilog:** Advanced understanding of this popular HDL, which I use on an everyday basis at work.

-:   **python:** I frequently use python to do architectural modelling and to develop block level test benches for CDL (a HDL used in Netronome) based designs.
+:   **python:** I frequently use python to do architectural modelling and to develop block level test benches for CDL based designs.

 :   **C:** I used C frequently at University.